Vasectomy & Vasectomy Reversal

 Vasoepididymostomy: In a vasoepididymostomy, your surgeon connects your vas deferens to the epididymis, the tiny organ above your testes.
 The epididymis stores sperm, so this creates a direct way to deliver sperm into your seminal fluid if a vasovasostomy won’t work.
 Your surgeon checks your vasal fluid once you’re under anesthesia.
 If the fluid contains sperm, you typically have a vasovasostomy.
 Otherwise, you likely need a vasoepididymostomy.
 Both can give you an excellent chance of restored fertility

-To learn more about vasectomy or vasectomy reversal, call your preferred Urology Associates of Mobile location to book your consultation.
+To learn more about vasectomy or vasectomy reversal, call your preferred Urology Associates location to book your consultation.